 and the glory, forever and ever.
 Amen.

-In our prayers, we should be reverent, thankful, humble and submissive to God’s will.
+In our prayers, we should be reverent, thankful, humble, and submissive to God’s will.
 We should pray believing that God will answer our prayers.
-If we pray selfish prayers or if we are motiviated by a wicked intention, God will not listen to our prayers.
+If we pray selfish prayers or if we are motiviated by a wicked intention, God will not listen to such prayers.

 In the Bible, a new believer is compared to a newborn baby who has to feed on God’s Word, the Holy Scriptures.
 The Bible is God’s inspired Word and is therefore regarded as the final authority in all matters related to faith and actions of Christians.

 The Bible is rooted in history.
 Being a set of books that were completed over nineteen centuries ago, there is a geographical and cultural distance between us and the events recorded in the Bible.
 We will need a little help in understanding the context of each passage or book.
 Apart from that, the history and teachings found in the Bible is easily understood by any reader.
-To know more about the Bible, choose the second icon on the home page or click here.
+Read more about the Bible and how to study it.

 Why does the Bible require Christians to be faithful in attending meetings?
 It is primarily for mutual encouragement.
 Like hot coals that stay red hot as long as they are together, Christians tend to remain vibrant in their faith when they receive mutual encouragement.
 Secondly, fellowship is for causing mutual spiritual growth.
 Each Christian is differently gifted.
 When they come together, they contribute to the spiritual upliftment of one another.
 Finally, fellowship provides opportunities to show mutual care.
 Sickness, poverty, disabilities of various kinds and bereavement plague everyone from time to time.
 We need to provide tangible care and love to one another.